Ross Wilson: The £40m Rangers legacy, recruitment issues and why it might be 'time for change'

 Nine of the 11 played a part in Steven Gerrard's first season at the club.
 Season 2018/19.
 On the surface, four years and seven transfer windows with only a couple of additions to show for it.
 Of the seven signings made this past summer, five were on the bench.
 Twelve days previous to the 3-0 loss to Napoli, Rangers were thumped 4-0 at Celtic Park.
 Two summer signings started that match.
 There were none when the full-time whistle blew.
 While there were extenuating circumstances with players sold and injuries, it pointed to issues with investment in the playing squad and the recruitment itself, with supporters expressing the need for the squad to be refreshed.

 Front and centre of that criticism has been managing director Stewart Robertson and sporting director Ross Wilson, with many fans making their feelings known that it is ‘time for change’ on social media and at games.
-Wilson is understood to be wanted by Nottingham Forest.
-The Premier League side are reportedly confident of luring him south.
+Wilson is understood to have agreed a move to Nottingham Forest with confirmation expected within the next 24 hours.
 Appointed to his position at Ibrox in October 2019 he was another piece of the rebuild, taking over from Mark Allen.
 Not only playing his part in the Premiership title win in 2020-2021 but a Scottish Cup success, the run to the Europa League final and some impressive player trading which included nearly £40million in the sales of Nathan Patterson, Joe Aribo and Calvin Bassey.
 Yet, despite that success there have been underlying issues which stretch back two years.

 ‘Bit of build up’